ovace/art/war.md

 -   <http://en.wikipedia.org/wiki/Munich_massacre> by <http://en.wikipedia.org/wiki/Black_September_%28group%29> All 11  hostages killed and 5 of 8 terrorists killed.

     3 survivors released after <http://en.wikipedia.org/wiki/Lufthansa_Flight_615>, where demands were met. <http://en.wikipedia.org/wiki/Muammar_Gaddafi> gave asylum to the liberated hijackers.

+    As shown in <https://en.wikipedia.org/wiki/Munich_%28film%29>, some people managed to escape.
+One of them came back with a kitchen knife and managed to take down one terrorist, but then got shot and died.

 -   <http://en.wikipedia.org/wiki/Air_France_Flight_8969>